alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ---
 ```

-> You can observe LQIP in the preview image of post .
+> You can see LQIP on the preview image of this post.

 For normal images: